Services for Parents and Families

 - Child Care Subsidy

 Circle of Parents provides a parent support group for families with a child or children between the ages of 6 months to 5 years, not yet enrolled in kindergarten.
-The group meets on Thursday mornings from 10:00 to 11:30 at the partnership office.
+Two different groups meet on Thursdays.
+The morning group meets from 10:00 to 11:30 and the afternoon group meets from 1:00 to 2:30 at the partnership office.
 A developmentally appropriate playgroup is provided for the children and parent child interactions are encouraged.
 Click for more information.

 “Play to Learn” Eight-week Play Group featuring hands-on activities using a variety of developmentally appropriate materials, books, and learning activities to focus on emergent literacy skills and appropriate parent child interactions are offered on-site at the Partnership office.
 Play to Learn Groups are available to families of infants/toddlers and preschoolers who are not currently enrolled in licensed child care.
 Caregivers learn what to expect from their children as they grow and develop as well as the ways children learn through play.
 There are opportunities to meet other parents and learn about available community resources.
 Using the resources from the Center for Early Literacy Learning, caregivers are introduced to strategies to develop children’s oral language, phonological awareness, and emergent writing skills and how to incorporate activities into everyday situations with their children.

 Child Passenger Safety Seat Program is funded by the United Way of Alexander County and Buckle Up Kids.
 Car seats are evaluated for appropriateness, safety, and proper installation.
 The activity also provides parents with a hands-on educational session to ensure that the knowledge and skill of the parent is increased to effectively secure the car seat within the vehicle themselves.
 ACPC staff are certified Child Passenger Safety Seat Technicians.
 Car seat inspections are made by appointment.
 Click for more information